 Meet the Trainers

-Before coming to the Commission, Lori worked as a U.S. Probation Officer in the Middle District of Pennsylvania for over 23 years, including time spent as a Sentencing Guideline Specialist and Supervisor.
-Although the majority of her career involved the preparation of presentence investigation reports, her experience also includes pretrial services and post-conviction.
-From 2018 to 2020, Lori served as the Third Circuit representative on the Commission’s Probation Officers Advisory Group.
+Staff Photo - Lori BakerLori Baker, Senior Education and Sentencing Practice Specialist in the Office of Education and Sentencing Practice, joined the staff of the U.S. Sentencing Commission in 2020.
+She previously worked as a U.S. Probation Officer in the Middle District of Pennsylvania for over 20 years, including time spent as both a Sentencing Guideline Specialist and Supervisor.
+Although the majority of her career focused on the preparation of presentence investigation reports, her experience also includes pretrial services and post-conviction.

-Staff Photo - Alan DorhofferAlan Dorhoffer, Director of the Office of Education and Sentencing Practice, has been on the staff of the U.S. Sentencing Commission since 1995.
+Staff Photo - Alan DorhofferAlan Dorhoffer is the Director of the Office of Education and Sentencing Practice and has worked at the Commission for close to 30 years.
 He has conducted hundreds of training programs for judges, attorneys, law clerks, probation officers, and federal bar associations on federal sentencing.
 Alan has also conducted numerous webcasts and broadcasts on the Federal Judicial Training Network (FJTN).
-During his time at the Commission, Alan has chaired or been a member of policy teams on Immigration, Sex Offenses, Firearms, and Criminal History, among others.
-Alan specializes in analyzing Supreme Court, appellate court, and district court decisions interpreting the federal sentencing issues, and in presenting complex legal concepts in terms guideline users can readily understand.
+During his time at the Commission, Alan has chaired policy teams on Sex Offenses, Criminal History, and Firearms, and been a member of several other teams.
+Alan specializes in analyzing Supreme Court and appellate court decisions interpreting the federal sentencing issues, and in presenting complex legal concepts in terms guideline users can readily understand.

 Alan has been an Adjunct Professor at the George Mason School of Law, and was law clerk to the Honorable Edmund A. Sargus, U.S. District Judge, Southern District of Ohio, in Columbus.
 Alan is a graduate of Binghamton University and the George Washington University School of Law.